briandonaghey21/Big-O-Calculator/README.md

 # Big-O-Calculator
-This is the repository for my first personal project, the Big O Calculator
+This is the repository for my first personal project, the Big O Calculator.
+This project features both front-end and back-end development with Javascript, HTML, and CSS.
+In this website, the user simply inputs a block of code and the website will return the Big O runtime of that code.
+This website cannot calculate runtimes at exponential and above because it is simply impossible to calculate such runtimes using text-parsing.
+Despite this, the website can calculate all runtimes below the exponential time.
+I was motivated to create this project after learning about Big O notation in my Data Structures and Algorithims class.